MetPX/sarracenia/docs/source/Explanation/DetectFileReady.rst

 =========================

-The fundamental job of sr_watch is to notice when files are available to be transferred.
+The fundamental job of sr3_watch is to notice when files are available to be transferred.
 The appropriate strategy varies according to:

  - the **number of files in the tree** to be monitored,